junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Obi-Wan says it again, "I only see you do it.
 I thought it must be fun."

 He almost expects the boy to say no, but surprisingly, he just passes the can of cyan-colored paint over.
 "Why not?
 You know the code, you know the pattern.
 Just put it somewhere here.
-Make it bigger, so it's easier to see from the distance."
+Make it bigger, so it's easier to see from a distance."
 Anakin points at a patch of bare wall.
 The wall surface is uneven, with grey falling-offs of the old paint and all kinds of sags and crests from a lack of maintenance.

 Anakin takes a step back to let him work.

 The paint can is metallic cold under his palm.
-And in his first try, Obi-Wan realize it's actually not as easy as it seems to be, to both hold down the press and control its trail at the same time.
+And in his first try, Obi-Wan realizes it's actually not as easy as it seems to be, to both hold down the press and control its trail at the same time.
 And no matter how hard he tries, he can't seem to draw a circle in the places he wants.

 He holds out the can, chuckling awkwardly.
-"Okay I give up, I'm no artist, you are.
+"Okay, I give up, I'm no artist, you are.
 Don't mind my dabbles.
 Think you can find a way to fix that?"

-He doesn't expect a hand holds his from behind, and leads him to aiming at the right angle.
+He doesn't expect a hand to reach from behind to hold him, and leads him to aim at the right angle.
 The fingers are thin and a size smaller than his, but no less forceful.
 There is almost an electricity in the place where their skin touches.
 Obi-Wan inhales sharply in surprise.

 "You're almost there," Anakin says, his voice coming close to Obi-Wan's ear, his breath blowing a loose bit of his hair.